ricardovaltierra/weather-app/README.md

 To get a local copy up and running follow these simple steps.

-Clone or fork the <a href="https://github.com/ricardovaltierra/weatherapp">repo</a> [git@github.com:ricardovaltierra/weatherapp.git]
+Clone or fork the <a href="https://github.com/ricardovaltierra/weatherapp">repo</a> [git@github.com:ricardovaltierra/weatherapp.git].

-*note you need have install npm or yarn
+*note you need have install npm or yarn.
 * [npm](https://www.npmjs.com/get-npm)
 * [yarn](https://classic.yarnpkg.com/en/docs/install)